jon-takagi/CS389HW1/README.md

 ### Part 1: Coding
 #### `timer.sh`
-This script calls my C++ code (`main.cpp`) 17 times, with the argument ranging from 2^10 to 2^26 (increasing by powers of two each time) and a constant 10 iterations.
+This script calls my C++ code (`main.cpp`) 17 times, with the argument ranging from 2^12 to 2^26 (increasing by powers of two each time) and a constant 10 iterations.
 The C++ code is responsible for printing output, so the script is very simple.

 #### `main.cpp`
-This program reads two inputs from the command line: `buffer_length` and `iters`.
+This program reads two inputs from the command line: `buffer_size` and `iters`.
 It creates a new vector of `buffer_length` integers.
-Since an int is 4 bytes, calling this with an argument of 2^10 allocates 4*2^10 = 2^12 bytes of memory.
-Allocating fewer than 2^10 bytes of memory caused incoherent results, since the machine cannot accurately time reads of less than 1ns.
+Since an int is 4 bytes, I allocate `buffer_size/sizeof(int)` total integers.
+Allocating fewer than 2^12 bytes of memory caused incoherent results, since the machine cannot accurately time reads of less than 1 nanosecond.

 Each value is initialized as 0, but is then written over as it's position in the array - data[0] is 0, data[1] is 1, and so on.
 I use a standard library function to derange the values, so the values are now in a random order.